How Many Days Should You Spend in Machu Picchu?

 What's the biggest obstacle to overcome to get to Machu Picchu?

 Each morning, the wait line for the shuttle buses can be 1-2 hours or more from Aguas Calientes to the main entry of the national park.
 The line has been known to stretch from the bus stop near the railroad tracks up to the top of the village.
 The Peruvian government has stated that it has no intention of providing more buses to ease the congestion, because of the environmental impact. (nevermind the impact from doubling the number of visitors per day since July 1, 2017!)
-Based on feedback from our guides who enter the ruins frequently, we have come up with an general estimate for wait time.
+Based on feedback from our guides who enter the ruins frequently, we have come up with a general estimate for wait time.
+Machu Picchu Open Hours - 6 AM-5:30 PM every day of the year.

 Average waiting time going up from Aguas Calientes to main entry of Machu Picchu: